PascalBod/IMTAtlantique-2024/README.md

 ## Overview

-This repository contains material used for the *RTOS for embedded devices* course, to be delivered at IMT Atlantique in January 2024.
+This repository contains material used for the *RTOS for embedded devices* course, delivered at IMT Atlantique in January 2024.

 ## Prerequisites